The Data Culture Disconnect

 Software alone can’t create data culture, but an effective data catalog can help overcome the challenges of modern data management and create the foundation for data culture.
 Alation pioneered the data catalog space and is designed to drive effective data search & discovery and data governance and is leveraged by leading enterprises, like American Family Insurance, as part of comprehensive data literacy initiatives.

 Alation does this by addressing the five key aspects necessary for a successful data catalog initiative: intelligence, collaboration, guided navigation, active data governance, and broad, deep connectivity.
-To learn what to look for in a data catalog, download our comprehensive data catalog evaluation guide.

 Contents